c-blake/bu/doc/widths.md

 [^1]: `awk '{a[length($0)]++} END{for(i in a)print i,a[i]}'` also works, but is
 ~3X slower than `widths` for ASCII out & supports no binary out mode easily.

+[^2]: The "independent/x"-axis here is not time but depth into input(s), but methods in statistics related to order-dependent independent variable axes go by "time" series since times/dates are the most common ordering.
+Of course, the fact that in "linear data entry" you type, hit ENTER, type some more relates the two here, but only weakly since, you know, text editors can Arrow-Up. ;-)

-[^2]: As with many `bu` utilities, documenting it for broader consumption &|
+[^3]: As with many `bu` utilities, documenting it for broader consumption &|
 appreciation is most of the work.
 This one is especially trivial, actually -- more about measuring IO than anything else { which I think could be a tad faster with a file size check; stdio is probably faster for < ~2048 bytes.. }

-[^3]: On a personal note, not trusting number parsing but especially formatting to be "essentially free" was among my first lessons learning systems programming decades ago.
+[^4]: On a personal note, not trusting number parsing but especially formatting to be "essentially free" was among my first lessons learning systems programming decades ago.
 The way "Unix philosophy" is often presented makes this a lesson learnt anew generation after generation.
 That is more a failure in teaching &|